“I bind to myself this day:

 Our homeschool’s St. Patrick’s Day Unit Studies are just about over.
 We are having such a good time that I wish we would have started sooner or could continue a bit longer.

 La Fhelle Padraig Sona Daoibh!
 That’s Happy St. Patrick’s Day in Gaelic.
-I laughed all through this (free) Irish Language Lesson.
-(Just imagine what our Kentucky accents combined with Irish ones would sound like and you might laugh too):
+I laughed all through our attempt at learning a little Irish Language.
+(Just imagine what our Kentucky accents combined with Irish ones would sound like and you might laugh too): https://ai.glossika.com/blog/learn-how-to-speak-irish-gaelic-for-beginners

 Traditional Irish folk music and dancing remind me of our own Bluegrass music.
 (And yes, my singing and dancing is pretty funny, too.)
 Here’s a link to some really talented Irish folk musicians and river dancers.